|

 a Richard Rohr article following relating to grace and forgiveness.

-Humility works.
+_______ Humility works.
 I am not very good at it.
 But on

 those occasions when it legitimately shows up, I find it brings with